Associate Professor of History (On Sabbatical Fall 2017)

 Phone: (541) 552-6647

-Professor McEnroe is an historian of Latin America and the larger Atlantic World, specializing in religion, ideology, and state formation.
-He is the author of From Colony to Nationhood in Mexico: Laying the Foundations, 1560-1840, a work which describes the integration of European and indigenous governance, and the origins of Mexican citizenship.
+Sean McEnroe is an historian of Latin America and the larger Atlantic world, specializing in religion, ideology, and state formation.
+He is the author of From Colony to Nationhood in Mexico: Laying the Foundations, 1560-1840, a work which describes the integration of European and indigenous governance and the origins of Mexican citizenship.
 As an archival historian, McEnroe works in manuscript collections in Latin America, Europe, and the United States.
-He is currently engaged in research for a second book which explores European visions of the “civilized Indian” throughout the Americas.
-He is the recipient of the Fulbright-Hays Fellowship, Quinn Foundation Fellowship, Joel Palmer Award, and Rose Tucker Fellowship.
+He is currently writing a second book on indigenous leadership within colonial empires.
+Professor McEnroe is the past recipient of the Fulbright-Hays, Earhart, Quinn, Rose Tucker, and John Carter Brown Fellowships, as well as the Joel Palmer Award.

 Lewis and Clark College, M.A.T, (Social Studies Education)